 They also offer a free drug discount card providing a discount of up to 80%.
 This card works at more than 65,000 pharmacies in the United States.
 It can even apply to over-the-counter medications and medical supplies that are on a prescription form.

 These are just two examples of options supporting people who are struggling to pay for prescription drugs.
-You can also search your state and local health departments for more agencies offering support for mediations and health care.
+You can also search your state and local health departments for more agencies offering support for medications and health care.

 Final Thoughts for How to Save Money on Prescription Medications